PlanetaryRobotics/cmu_zoe2/README.md

     - Make sure you are on the correct version of Ubuntu, ROS2, and Gazebo.
 This will not work on previous versions.
     - Make sure you have installed the correct version of ROS2 control (Jazzy branch, not rolling).
     - Make sure you properly sourced your ROS2 installation
+- The program launched but the motors aren't moving!
+    - Make sure the CAN network is on.
+On the rover, send the commands `candown` followed by `canup` to reset.
+    - Make sure the motors are physically enabled via the power switches
+    - Try quitting the program and relaunching
+- My changes aren't being reflected on the system!
+    - Make sure you rebuild and re-source the workspace. `colcon build` and `source install/setup.bash`.